 A DESIGN FOR LIFE

-OK, so on first glance this doesn’t look like a ₹40,000 pair of headphones.
-Or on the second or third glances either.
+OK, so on first glance this doesn’t look like a £400 (RM2082) pair of headphones.
+Or on the second or third glance either.

 Audeze has kept the styling simple, with just a few subtle logos on a completely black set of cans.
 That might not earn you any street cred, but I actually prefer basic black over eye-searing colours and patterns.

-You can wear ‘em in public without drawing too much attention and they’re surprisingly small considering all the sound smarts Audeze has crammed inside each ear cup.
-They’ll easily slip into a bag when you’re done listening.
+You can wear ‘em in public without drawing too much attention, and they’re surprisingly small considering all the sound smarts Audeze has crammed inside each ear cup.
+They’ll easily slip in a bag when you’re done listening.

-The headband is made from metal and covered with padded leather - tough enough to take a beating, but not so rigid they’ll give you a headache before you’ve finished your playlist.
+The headband is made from metal and covered with padded leather - tough enough to take a beating, but not so rigid they’ll give you a headache before you’ve finished this week’s Spotify Discover playlist.
 I happily wore them all day and didn’t feel any worse for wear.